Emmotes/ic_spoilers/docs/ishi.md

     "id": 2204,
     "flavour_text": "",
     "description": {
-        "desc": "Increases Ishi's damage by $amount% for each non-human in the formation, stacking multiplicatively."
+        "desc": "Ishi's damage is increased by $amount% for each non-human in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {